MicrosoftDocs/power-platform/power-platform/admin/use-power-bi.md

 The [!INCLUDE[pn_power_bi_for_office_365_long](../includes/pn-power-bi-for-office-365-long.md)] cloud service works with [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps to provide a self-service analytics solution. [!INCLUDE[pn_power_bi_for_office_365_short](../includes/pn-power-bi-for-office-365-short.md)] automatically refreshes the [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] apps data displayed.
 With [!INCLUDE[pn_power_bi_desktop](../includes/pn-power-bi-desktop.md)] or [!INCLUDE[pn_MS_Excel_Full](../includes/pn-ms-excel-full.md)] Power Query for authoring reports and [!INCLUDE[pn_power_bi_for_office_365_short](../includes/pn-power-bi-for-office-365-short.md)] for sharing dashboards and refreshing data from [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] apps, sales, marketing, and service personnel in your organization have a powerful new way to work with [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps data.

 <a name="PowerBIGetstarted"></a>
-## Get started using Power BI with Dynamics 365 for Customer Engagement apps (online)
+## Get started using Power BI with Dynamics 365 apps
  The [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps content packs for [!INCLUDE[pn_power_bi_for_office_365_short](../includes/pn-power-bi-for-office-365-short.md)] cloud service allow you to easily access and analyze your sales, service, or marketing data.

  To create a [!INCLUDE[pn_power_bi_for_office_365_short](../includes/pn-power-bi-for-office-365-short.md)] dashboard using a  content pack, follow these instructions.